Submit

 Micro-Fiction Texts

 Are you a short filmmaker on the lookout for great plot ideas for our SF3 Mini Category?
+Or do you want to try adapting one of our longer texts for our Gala Finals?
 You are in luck.
-Publisher, Spineless Wonders has curated a selection of microliterature for a brand new SF3 award.
-These half-page texts are written by contemporary Australian writers.
-These fully-rounded narratives are packed with interesting characters and themes.
-They are mini-stories just waiting for you to turn them into engaging mini-films.
+Publisher, Spineless Wonders has curated a selection of micro-literature and short stories for our Best Adaptation Awards.
+These texts are written by contemporary Australian writers; fully-rounded narratives packed with interesting characters and themes.
+They’re mini-stories just waiting for you to turn them into engaging short films.

 Each author has given permission for their work to be included in the SF3 awards.
 The film you create could be an adaptation which sticks closely to the original text or it could draw on aspects of the text as inspiration.
 The only requirement to use one of the texts is that you include the author and title of their piece in your film’s credits.
 For instance, ‘Adapted from…’/ ‘Based on…’ / ‘Inspired by…’.